 Humanities Institute Seminar Room, Babbidge Library 4th Floor

-Our UCHI Fellow will be presenting their research talk on “Contesting Colonialism: Puerto Ricans and the Politics of Welfare in the 20th Century” followed by a light reception.
+Our UCHI Fellow will be presenting their research talk on “Disunion: Anticommunist Nationalists in the Republic of Vietnam, 1954-1963” followed by a light reception.
 For more information, please visit https://humanities.uconn.edu/fellowships/current-and-previous-fellows/.
 If you require accommodation for this event, please contact email@example.com at least one week prior to the event.